Sukanya1212/expense-tracker/QUICK-DEPLOY.md

 ## 📝 Important Notes:

  - Replace `yourname` with your actual name
  - Replace `your_mongodb_uri` with your MongoDB Atlas connection string
-- Replace `your-heroku-app` with your actual Heroku app name
+ - Replace `your-backend.onrender.com` with your actual Render backend URL
 - The frontend will auto-deploy on git push if connected to Vercel

 ---